-Probity Mining 2024 Short Duration Flow-Through Limited Partnership (the "Partnership") was formed on November 29, 2023 as a limited partnership under the laws of the Province of British Columbia.
+Probity Mining 2025 Short Duration Flow-Through Limited Partnership (the "Partnership") was formed on November 21, 2024 as a limited partnership under the laws of the Province of British Columbia.
 Its registered office is located at 530 - 355 Burrard Street, Vancouver, BC V6C 2G8.
-The general partner of the Partnership is Probity 2024 Management Corp. (the "General Partner") whose ultimate parent is Probity Capital Corporation.
+The general partner of the Partnership is Probity 2025 Management Corp. (the "General Partner") whose ultimate parent is Probity Capital Corporation.
 The beneficial interest in the net assets and net income of the Partnership is divided into units of seven classes, National Class A Units, British Columbia Class A Units, Quebec Class A Units (collectively, "Class A Units"); National Class F Units, British Columbia Class F Units, Quebec Class F Units (collectively, "Class F Units"); and Class P Units.
-The Partnership is authorized to issue a maximum of 5,000,000 Units comprising of 3,000,000 National Class A units and/or National Class F units; 1,000,000 British Columbia Class A units and/or British Columbia Class F units; and 1,000,000 Quebec Class A units and/or Quebec Class F units by the Partnership.
+The Partnership is authorized to issue a maximum of 5,000,000 Units comprising of 3,000,000 National Class A units and National Class F units (together, the "National Class Units"); 1,000,000 British Columbia Class A units and British Columbia Class F units (together, the "British Columbia Class Units"); 1,000,000 Québec Class A units and Québec Class F units (together, the "Québec Class Units").
 The Class A Units and the Class F Units are identical to each other, except for the fees applicable to each class.
 A Class P Unit is issued to the General Partner which entitles the General Partner to income allocations if certain conditions are met.
 The principal purpose of the Partnership is to provide Limited Partners with a tax-assisted investment in a portfolio of flow-through shares of resource issuers for capital appreciation and profits.
 Management's intention is that an investment in Offered Units will provide the Class A and Class F Limited Partners exposure to a portfolio (the "Portfolio") comprising primarily shares of resource issuers that qualify as "flow-through shares" for the purposes of the Income Tax Act (Canada) (the "ITA") pursuant to which the resource issuer agrees to incur and renounce to the Partnership "Canadian exploration expense" (as defined in the ITA) ("CEE").
-Since the Partnership's formation on November 29, 2023, one Class National Class A Unit was issued to Heritage Bancorp Ltd. as the initial limited partner unit and a capital contribution of \$10 was made by the General Partner.
+Since the Partnership's formation on November 21, 2024, one Class National Class A Unit was issued to Heritage Bancorp Ltd. as the initial limited partner unit and a capital contribution of \$10 was made by the General Partner.
 The General Partner also subscribed for one Class P Unit.

-Under the Limited Partnership Agreement between the General Partner and each of the Limited Partners dated November 29, 2023 (herein referred to as the "LPA"), in each Fiscal Year of the Partnership, the Portfolio may yield Ordinary Income (as defined by the LPA).
+Under the Limited Partnership Agreement between the General Partner and each of the Limited Partners dated November 21, 2024 (herein referred to as the "LPA"), in each Fiscal Year of the Partnership, the Portfolio may yield Ordinary Income (as defined by the LPA).
 In such a Fiscal Year, Ordinary Income shall be allocated among the Partners on the following basis:

-- (i) firstly, pro rata to the Partners holding Units of that Class (herein referred to as the particular Partners) the amount (if any) by which: - (a) the aggregate Ordinary Losses in respect of the Class Portfolio allocated to the particular Partners in prior Fiscal Years; exceeds - (b) the aggregate Ordinary Income in respect of the Class Portfolio allocated to the particular Partners in prior Fiscal Years; - (ii) secondly, to the General Partner 0.01% of the remaining unallocated Ordinary Income in respect of the Class Portfolio; - (iii) thirdly, pro rata to the particular Partners the lesser of: - (a) the remaining unallocated Ordinary Income in respect of the Class Portfolio; and - (b) the amount (if any) by which:

-(A) the aggregate Subscription Price paid for the Class to which the Class Portfolio relates; exceeds
+- (i) firstly, pro rata to the Limited Partners holding Units of that Class (herein referred to as the particular Partners) the amount (if any) by which: - (a) the aggregate Ordinary Losses in respect of the Class Portfolio allocated to the particular Partners in prior Fiscal Years; exceeds - (b) the aggregate Ordinary Income in respect of the Class Portfolio allocated to the particular Partners in prior Fiscal Years; - (ii) secondly, to the General Partner 0.01% of the remaining unallocated Ordinary Income in respect of the Class Portfolio; - (iii) thirdly, pro rata to the particular Partners the lesser of: - (a) the remaining unallocated Ordinary Income in respect of the Class Portfolio; and - (b) the amount (if any) by which: - (A) the aggregate Subscription Price paid for the Class to which the Class Portfolio relates; exceeds - (B) the total of: